Pierre-Sassoulas/pylint/doc/user_guide/configuration/all-options.rst

    </details>

+.. _Variables_configuration:

 ``Variables`` **Checker**
 -------------------------
+:ref:`See the description of the checker itself <pylint.extensions.variables>`.

 --additional-builtins
 """""""""""""""""""""
 *List of additional names supposed to be defined in builtins.
 Remember that you should avoid defining new builtins when possible.*